 Traditionally, large, multinational companies have led the way in cybersecurity.
-However, SMEs are now also realizing the enormous risks they take when they do not protect valuable assets such as their data and networks.
-Read on to find out the methods they are adapting to make sure this happens.
+However, small businesses are now also realizing the enormous risks they take when they do not protect valuable assets such as their data and networks.

 Include mobile devices in your security plan

 You may have your desktops and laptops covered.
 Still, in SME business, employees are also likely to use other types of devices as well, such as smartphones and even wearables like watches.
 What this means is that you must include those in your security provision too.
 A subject you can get some advice on at https://www.tripwire.com.